 Given this assessment, the most effective communications will highlight both life-span and commitment, while optionally mentioning cost as a tertiary factor.

 Now Let’s Take a Look at Some of Our Favorite Marketing Campaigns

 With this messaging strategy in mind, we evaluated digital marketing geared toward keeping rabbits out of bad homes and getting them into good ones at Easter time and made our top picks.
 Our sample set certainly wasn’t exhaustive, but here’s what caught our attention.

 Videos grant opportunities for ample information, so they’re able to cover all the reasons to believe.
-These two hit on all the important facts while using humor and adorable bunny shots, respectively.
-Warning: the first uses a little bit of explicit language.
+This hits on all the important facts while using humor.
+Warning: it uses a little bit of explicit language.

 Like with video, long-form allows rab-ocates to speak to many reasons to believe.
 This Imgur post hits all the points well — and in the voice of a bunny.

 Keeping things short is a challenge.
 Our top three chosen social media posts don’t address “commitment” in the way that would be best to message Mary, but they do check the boxes on our priority messages with a dash of humor and a whole lot of cute.

 Learn More About Rabbits

 Learn more about rab-vocates’ work to combat the Easter problem on Make Mine Chocolate.
 If you’d like to learn more about rabbit care, check out the House Rabbit Society.
 And, if you’re interested in getting a rabbit of your own, remember to adopt, don’t shop!